Table of contents

 Example: For a SaaS tool like ContentStudio, touchpoints might include:

-Example: If a social media management tool like ContentStudio notices many users sign up for a free trial but don’t complete the onboarding process, they might introduce interactive guides or live chat support to improve activation rates.
+Example: If a social media management tool like ContentStudio notices many users sign up for a free trial but don’t complete the onboarding process, it might introduce interactive guides or live chat support to improve activation rates.

 Each stage requires a different approach to keep customers engaged.
 The right message at the right time can turn interest into action.